| Title: | Genomic Breeding Tools: Genetic Variance Prediction and Cross-Validation |

 In the case of four-way crosses (i.e. 4 parents), the function assumes that the first two parents are mated,

-producing a offspring; then, the next two parents are mated, producing another
+producing a offspring; then, the next two parents are mated, producing another offspring.

-offspring are then mated and inbreeding or doubled haploid induction (if specified) proceeds
+The two offspring are then mated and inbreeding or doubled haploid induction (if specified) proceeds

 from there.
 For example, say cross i uses parents P1, P2, P3, and P4.
 P1 and P2 are first mated,